-Where a number of instruments are connected over a common RS485 bus, each instrument must have its own unique ID number which can be programmed during Calibration.

-An instrument is selected by the computer sending the command:
+Where a number of instruments are connected over a common RS485 bus, each instrument must have its own unique ID number, from 0-99, which can be programmed during Calibration.
+An ID of 0 will respond to any valid comms.
+Other ID's only respond if the instrument's ID is selected using the 'IDx' command.